IBM-Security/isam-ansible-collection/README.md

 validate_certs = True
 ```

+You can override the standard setting (from ansible.cfg) using a variable `isam_validate_certs'.
+So for instance, to do the initial setup of your appliance, you could use

+    ansible-navigator run .... -e "isam_validate_certs=false"

 #### Setting up your Ansible Execution Environment's python

 When using an Ansible Execution Environment, the behaviour of the Python Requests module with TLS may become tricky.